Larger Quantities, Lower Prices

 - Botanical Latin Name: Phegopteris hexagonoptera (Thelypteris hexagonoptera) Common Name: Broad Beech Fern Sun Exposure: Partial to Full Shade Hardiness Zones: 5 to 9 Mature Height: 1.5 to 2 feet Spread: 1.5 to 2 feet Spacing: 9 to 12 inches Gr

 Beech ferns are a perennial fern consisting of asymmetrical tufts of compound leaves.
 The deciduous leaves are made directly from scattering rhizomes during the spring.
 Beech ferns grow from a creeping rootstock that sends up individual fronds into clumps.
-The fronds are wide triangle shapes that provide an elegant look to your garden or landscape.
+The fronds are full triangle shapes that provide an elegant look to your garden or landscape.
 They can most commonly be found in parts of Canada and the United States.
-The Beech fern makes a good garden plant and will gradually fill in a bed.
+The Beech fern makes an excellent garden plant and will gradually fill in a bed.

 Beech ferns can be found on wooded bluffs, wooded slopes, and upland woodlands.
-This is a small to medium fern with very attractive leaves.
-It can be distinguished by its winged rachis that is very strong and connects the leaflets together, making a leaf, just as wide as it is long.
+This is a small to medium fern with beautiful leaves.
+It can be distinguished by its winged rachis that is very strong and connects the leaflets, making a sheet, just as wide as it is long.
 No matter where you choose to plant your beech fern, it will add beauty to your landscape or garden.
-Use them as a filler in flower gardens, along shaded tree lines, waterways or along shaded sides of a structure.
+Use them as a filler in flower gardens, along shaded tree lines, waterways or shaded sides of a structure.
 These lovely beech ferns are shipped from our facilities to your door in a matter of days, and ready to be planted.

 Like most ferns, the beech fern is toxic to grazing animals, so this plant will protect anything that you plant near it.

-As a low, wide plant, this plant would look best grown at the corners of a flowerbed.
-It would also make a nice border for a vegetable garden.
-You could use it as part of a border for your lawn as well.
+As a low, full plant, this plant would look best grown at the corners of a flowerbed.
+It would also make a beautiful border for a vegetable garden.
+You could use it as part of an edge for your lawn as well.
 You could group the beech fern amongst other types of ferns for a spectacular showing in front of your home, instead of a hedge.

 The beech fern is a medium maintenance plant, will add beautiful color and texture wherever you grow it and will keep away grazing pests.